-The toilet in your home has several tank components, but there are only two tank valves at work every time you flush the toilet: the flush valve which releases the water stored in the tank down into the toilet bowl when you press the flush lever; and the fill valve (also traditionally known as a ballcock), which controls the water refilling the tank after the flush.
+The toilet in your home has several tank components, but there are only two tank valves at work every time you flush the toilet: the flush valve, which releases the water stored in the tank down into the toilet bowl when you press the flush lever; and the fill valve (also traditionally known as a ballcock), which controls the water flow that refills the tank after the flush.

 02 of 06

-Plunger-fill valves are actuated by a brass float rod and ball attached to a lever which moves a plunger or piston in the ballcock body up or down to start or stop the flow of water to the tank through the water discharge tube.
+Plunger-fill valves are actuated by a floating ball attached to a brass float rod.
+The rod moves to activate a plunger or piston in the ballcock body to start and stop the flow of water to the tank.
 This is the design that is properly known as a ballcock.
 The plunger uses an O-ring or leather washer to form a seal to prevent the water from leaking out the top of the fill valve.

-There really isn’t any high-tech way to adjust the water level with a plunger ballcock.
-You simply bend the brass float rod gently upward to increase the water fill level in the tank or gently downward to lower the water fill level.
-The plunger/piston mechanism should be a minimum of 1 inch above the top of the overflow tube in the tank, and the overflow tube must be below the height of the toilet tank handle that actuates the flush valve releasing the water.Continue to 3 of 6 below.
+To adjust the water level with a plunger ballcock, you simply bend the float rod gently upward to increase the water fill level in the tank, or bend it downward to lower the fill level.
+The water level must be below the top of the tank's overflow tube.Continue to 3 of 6 below.

 03 of 06

-This style ballcock is quite similar to the plunger-style, except that the valve itself does not use a plunger stem, but rather a diaphragm seal inside a round valve body.
-The actuating device used to control water discharge is similar to that in a plunger ballcock since it also uses a float rod and ball (it is therefore often rightly known as a "ballcock," as well).
+A diaphragm ballcock is quite similar to the plunger-style, except that the valve itself does not use a plunger stem, but rather a diaphragm seal inside a round valve body.
+It also has a float rod and ball to control water discharge, making it a true ballcock.
 The lever assembly moves a plastic button in the top of the bonnet, which in turn presses against the rubber or plastic diaphragm to control the flow of water.

-Older models of the diaphragm fill valve have a bonnet or cap made of cast brass like the rest of the fill valve body, but the button that actuates the diaphragm is made of plastic.
-Sometimes calcium or other mineral deposits can build up between the brass bonnet and the plastic button, creating friction that causes the button stays depressed in the “closed” position even when the float road and ball have dropped away.
-When this situation happens, the toilet tank is drained empty and the ballcock does not release fill water to fill it back up.
+If the tank does not refill: Older models of the diaphragm fill valve have a bonnet or cap made of cast brass like the rest of the fill valve body, but the button that actuates the diaphragm is made of plastic.
+Sometimes calcium or other mineral deposits can build up between the brass bonnet and the plastic button, creating friction that causes the button to remain depressed in the “closed” position, even when the float road and ball have dropped away.
+When this happens, the toilet tank is drained empty and the ballcock does not release fill water to fill it back up.

 04 of 06

-Just like the older brass version of this fill valve, the plastic diaphragm ballcock's actuating device used to control water discharge also uses a float rod and ball.
-The lever assembly moves a plastic button in the top of the bonnet, which in turn presses against the rubber or plastic diaphragm to control the flow of water.
+This is the plastic version of older diaphragm ballcocks made of brass.
+In this case, the lever assembly moves a plastic button in the top of the bonnet, which in turn presses against the rubber or plastic diaphragm to control the flow of water.

 05 of 06